Free Public Entry

 -

-Selected works may be photographed or recorded during the exhibition for documentation, educational, and archival purposes.
-Exhibition documentation typically captures multiple artworks within a shared exhibition view.
+Yes.
+Selected works may be photographed or recorded during the exhibition for documentation, educational use, and archival purposes.
+Documentation typically reflects the exhibition context and may capture multiple artworks within a shared view.
+Exhibiting artists’ names may appear in on-site materials and in festival documentation (including online updates).

 (Note: Attendees may appear incidentally in documentation photographs or video.
 By attending the exhibition, participants and guardians consent to such incidental capture.)